 With the rise of social media influence, freehiking becomes a widely popularized activity, often documented on Instagram profiles, with several big ones reposting the images of girls and guys hiking nude, those who dared to get into nature butt naked.

 Video games fanatics know that the Free Ranger is one of the Skylanders, a storm chicken that, just like you, prefers outdoor to indoor.
 There is one important difference – he is chasing storms, while you seem to prefer nice weather.
 Or is that true?
-Have you ever gone naked hiking during the thunderstorm?
+Have you ever gone naked hiking during a thunderstorm?

 I love thunderstorms, but they’re not the safest to go hiking in because of potential lightning strikes.
-I don’t mind hiking in the rain and actually prefer taking photos when there is cloud in the sky.
+I don’t mind hiking in the rain and actually prefer taking photos when there is a cloud in the sky.
 What I don’t like is the wind as that can be really dangerous for hikers.

 Naked hiking essentials

 How does your average naked hiking excursion look like?
 When do you lose your clothes, just before taking the photos?
 Or do you walk through the nature nude?